Skip to main content

 No. The Digital Planning Directory is set up to receive one registration per company.
 You can reflect your various products under one company name.

-Is there a cost associated with being listed in the Directory?
+Is there a cost associated with being listed in the in the Directory’s Service Provider Listing?

 Yes, listing in the Directory requires an annual subscription fee.
 The Digital Task Force for Planning is a not-for-profit organisation, and the fees will be used to run the Directory and enhance its functions and activities, engaging Digital Planning service providers with the wider sector.

-A standard annual fee of £850 + VAT will be charged immediately upon subscription for all newly listed companies after 1 April 2025, with subsequent charges occurring annually on the same date.
+A standard annual fee of £850 + VAT will be charged immediately upon subscription for all newly listed companies, with subsequent charges applied annually on the registration date.

 To foster innovation, the Directory will always provide new UK digital planning startups with complimentary entry for their first year of operation if they are registered with the Directory within 365 days of their incorporation date.
 An annual charge will be applied on the first anniversary of their registration with the Directory.